open-sdr/openwifi/doc/README.md

 ### real-time channel setting

 Linux mac80211 (struct ieee80211_ops openwifi_ops in sdr.c) uses the "config" API to configure channel frequency and some other parameters in real-time (such as during scanning or channel setting by iwconfig).
 It is hooked to openwifi_config() in sdr.c, and supports only frequency setting currently.
 The real execution of frequency setting falls to ad9361_rf_set_channel() via the "set_chan" field of struct openwifi_rf_ops ad9361_rf_ops in sdr.c.
-Besides tuning RF front-end (AD9361), the ad9361_rf_set_channel() also handles RSSI compensation for different frequencies and different configurations (SIFS, etc) of FPGA for different bands.
+Besides tuning RF front-end (AD9361), the ad9361_rf_set_channel() also handles RSSI compensation for different frequencies and FPGA configurations (SIFS, etc) for different bands.

 ## debug methods